The Ring Two

 The Ring Two is a 2005 American supernatural horror film directed by Hideo Nakata and written by Ehren Kruger.
 It is the second installment in the American Ring series, based on the 1991 novel by Koji Suzuki.
-Naomi Watts, David Dorfman, and Daveigh Chase reprise their roles from the first film, with Simon Baker, Elizabeth Perkins, and Sissy Spacek joining the cast.
+Naomi Watts and David Dorfman reprise their roles from the first film, with Simon Baker, Elizabeth Perkins, and Sissy Spacek joining the cast.
 It also marks the feature film debut of Mary Elizabeth Winstead.

 The Ring Two was theatrically released in the United States on March 18, 2005, by DreamWorks Pictures.
-The film received mixed reviews from critics, and grossed $164 million against a $50M budget.
+The film received mixed reviews from critics, and grossed $164 million against a $50 million budget.
 A further sequel, Rings, was released in 2017.

 Plot

 Six months after the first film and the short film Rings, Samara Morgan's cursed videotape has been circulating through Astoria, Oregon.
 Jake Pierce is on his seventh day after watching the cursed videotape.
 Desperate, he convinces a schoolmate Emily to watch it.
 While Emily supposedly watches the tape, he briefly steps into his kitchen.
 Jake receives a phone call and is relieved to realize it is only his friend, with whom he had planned to trick Emily into watching the tape.
 Suddenly, Jake notices dark liquid pouring from under the kitchen door and runs outside to the living room, only to discover Emily closed her eyes while watching the tape.
 Jake is then promptly murdered by Samara.

 Rachel Keller and her 9-year-old son, Aidan, have moved to Astoria from Seattle.
 Rachel works at The Daily Astorian for editor Max Rourke.
 Rachel learns of Jake's death, inspecting his body, only for Samara to appear, declaring that she has been looking for her.
 Rachel breaks into Jake's house, obtains the videotape, and burns it.
 Aidan experiences a nightmare where Samara drags him into a television.
 He soon starts developing hypothermia and bruises on his arms.
 At a county fair, Aidan wanders into a restroom and takes photographs of his reflection, where Samara appears.
 Rachel takes him home but wild deer attack them on the way.
 Rachel realizes Samara may possess Aidan.